Installation bios [torah]

-The installation "bios [torah]" by the artist group robotlab refers to the activity of Torah writing performed in the Jewish tradition by a specially trained scribe, the Sofer.
-While the Sofer guarantees the sanctity of the Scripture, the installation highlights its industrial reproducibility.
-It simulates a centuries-old cultural technique that has long since been overtaken by media developments.
+The installation "bios [torah]" by the artist collective robotlab makes reference to the act of Torah writing performed by a specially trained scribe called a sofer in Jewish tradition.
+Whereas the sofer guarantees the sanctity of the manuscript, the installation highlights its industrial reproducibility.
+It simulates a centuries-old cultural technique that has long been overtaken by developments in printing and other media.

-The Torah written by the industrial robot is not kosher – its origins fulfill neither the material nor the immaterial requirements of Jewish religious law.
+A Torah written by the industrial robot is not kosher – its origins fulfill neither the material nor immaterial requirements of Jewish religious law.
 The robot does not distinguish between parchment and paper.
-It also has no blessings.
-It writes what and how it is programmed to do.
+It does not know any blessings.
+It writes what it is programmed to in the preset manner.

-The installation title refers to an elementary component of computer technology, the Basic Input Output System (BIOS).
-BIOS is the system upon which all other computer programs build and is thus as fundamental to the development of the machine as Scriptures are to the cultural history of mankind.
+The installation title also refers to a fundamental component of computer technology, the Basic Input/Output System (BIOS).
+BIOS is the system upon which all other computer programs build and is thus as intrinsic to the evolution of machines as writing is to human cultural history.

-The artist group robotlab examines the relationship between man and machine, using industrial robots time and again in its public installations and performances. robotlab creates experimental designs that allow new perspectives on the body and the mechanical movements of robots.
-Thus they anticipate a look into a future where robots have become a visible part of daily life in society.
+The robotlab artist collective examines the relationship between human and machine, repeatedly using industrial robots in its public installations and performances. robotlab creates experimental designs that open up new perspectives on the body and the mechanical movements of robots.
+Thus they serve as a preview of a future in which robots have become a visible part of daily life in society.

 bios [torah] (2007/14)